 When you have a bad attitude, you tend to see people and situations in the worst possible way.
-Negativity and pessimism taints everything you SEE, SAY and DO.
-This leads to you being unhappy, always complaining, criticizing, finding fault and other negative behaviors.
-This results in not only you being unhappy, but others around you are also affected and may become unhappy.
+Negativity and pessimism taints everything you SEE, SAY, and DO.
+This leads to you being unhappy, always complaining, criticizing, finding fault, and exhibiting other negative behaviors.
+This results in not only you being unhappy, but others around you are also being affected and becoming unhappy.

-You attitude influences your EXPECTATION, your EXPERIENCE and your EXIT.
-When you are about to start something, your attitudes sets your expectation, whether you expect something good and exciting or whether you expect something bad, boring or tragic to happen.
-As you journey through, your attitude influences your experience, whether you enjoy it, whether you are able to make the most of situations, challenges, setbacks, and surprises, whether you are able to make changes, adapt and progress or whether you let things get you down and just pull through and drag along, just waiting for things to be over.
-Finally, your attitude determines how you exit, whether you leave taking the good and positives out of the journey or whether you leave holding on to the negatives, grumbling and complaining.
+Your attitude influences your EXPECTATION, your EXPERIENCE, and your EXIT.

+When you are about to start something, your attitude sets your expectation-whether you expect something good and exciting OR whether you expect something bad, boring, or tragic to happen.

+As you journey through, your attitude influences your experience-whether you enjoy it, whether you can make the most of situations, challenges, setbacks, and surprises, whether you are able to make changes, adapt, and progress OR whether you let things get you down and just pull through and drag along, just waiting for things to be over.

+Finally, your attitude determines how you exit-whether you leave taking the good and positives out of the journey OR whether you leave holding on to the negatives, grumbling, and complaining.

-Negative attitudes and behaviors don't help us be Christ-like.
+Negative attitudes and behaviors don't help us to be Christlike.

-Negative attitudes and behaviors are either learned or come because of negative emotions at its root.
+Negative attitudes and behaviors are either learned or come because of negative emotions at their roots.
 For example, a person who has unresolved bottled-up anger inside him (carrying anger for whatever reason) tends to release this through negative attitudes and behaviors.
-This could include hurtful words, sarcasm, teasing, cynical remarks or even physical violence.
+This could include hurtful words, sarcasm, teasing, cynical remarks, or even physical violence.

 Your attitude is a choice.
-Difficult situations, challenges and other unpleasant things in life will always come.
-The attitude you maintain, how you think, perceive, act and react, is your choice.
+Difficult situations, challenges, and other unpleasant things in life will always come.
+The attitude you maintain, how you think, perceive, act, and react is your choice.

 The good news is that if we are open to the Lord, He will do His work in us to change our negative attitudes and behaviors.
-He will deal with issues at their root and bring about permanent change.
+He will deal with issues at their root and bring about a permanent change.
 He brings about change in our lives that is lasting.
 He works in us making us willing and able to do what is right (Philippians 2:13).
-His Holy Spirit works in us and transforms us into His likeness in an ever-increasing measure (2 Corinthians 3:18).
-We must pray and ask Him to deal with our negative attitudes and behaviors and change them so that we can have Christ-like attitudes and behaviors.
+His Holy Spirit works in us and transforms us into His likeness in an everincreasing measure (2 Corinthians 3:18).
+We must pray and ask Him to deal with our negative attitudes and behaviors and change them so that we can have Christlike attitudes and behaviors.

-Spirit-Controlled Temperament
+Spirit-controlled temperament

-An individual's temperament expresses itself in their personality, the way they think, perceive, behave and react.
-Broadly speaking, we refer to a person as an introvert or an extrovert, when referring to their personality.
-There are various 'personality-type' systems that attempt to categorize personality.
-Of these, a theory, originally suggested by the Greek physician Hippocrates, is the four personality types: sanguine, choleric, melancholic and phlegmatic.
+An individual's temperament expresses itself in their personality, the way they think, perceive, behave, and react.
+Broadly speaking, we refer to a person as an introvert or an extrovert when referring to their personality.
+There are various "personality-type" systems that attempt to categorize personality.
+Of these, a theory, originally suggested by the Greek physician Hippocrates, is the four personality types-sanguine, choleric, melancholic, and phlegmatic.
 Although this theory is not scientific and rejected by the medical community, it helps us have a useful framework with which to understand personality.
-Each personality type has its characteristic traits, its strengths and weaknesses.
+Each personality type has its characteristic traits, its strengths, and weaknesses.
 An individual usually has a blend of these, with primary and secondary personality types.
-[For more information see: www.fourtemperaments.com].
-There are other personality-type theories that have been proposed as well.
+[For more information see www.fourtemperaments.com] There are other personality-type theories that have been proposed as well.